MASILab/QA_tool/readme.md

 (1) when we check the slice distance in step 2, there is a parameter <slice distance difference> we should define.
 We can not define the difference to 0, because I find there are good images with slice distance difference.
 My suggestion is define the tolerance slice distance difference smaller than slice distance but larger than 0.

 (2) Maybe not all the above steps are necessary to judge a session is good or not.
 For example, based on my experience, I find all the sessions can pass the slice distance check (described in step 1) can always pass the instance number check (described in step 2).
 However, each function can provide different information for DICOM or NIFTI, and the instance number check would not take much time.

+(3) In my QA experinece, a session is good when one scan is with good quality of this session.

 ## 2. Suggestions and Experiences dealing with the file from XNAT